Mario Hoops 3-on-3

-Mario Hoops 3-on-3 (Note: Mario Basket 3on3 (マリオバスケ 3on3, Mario Basuke 3on3)), known in Europe as Mario Slam Basketball is a 2006 sports game developed by Square Enix and published by Nintendo for the Nintendo DS.
+Mario Hoops 3-on-3 (Note: Mario Basket 3on3 (マリオバスケ 3on3, Mario Basuke 3on3)), known in Europe as Mario Slam Basketball, is a 2006 sports game developed by Square Enix and published by Nintendo for the Nintendo DS.
 The game is the first in which Mario and Final Fantasy characters appear together as playable characters, and the second Mario game developed by Square Enix, after Super Mario RPG (1996).
 It is the only dedicated basketball game in the Mario series.
 The game was released in Japan on July 27, 2006, North America on September 11, 2006, Australia on October 26, 2006, and Europe on February 16, 2007.

 The game features a series of three versus three basketball tournaments on different courts, each of three games.
 The game uses the Nintendo DS's touch screen extensively and features items and coins from the Mario series.
-The game received mixed reviews from critics, who praised the game for being amusing and fun, but criticized the weak AI and limited multiplayer options, with full basketball games only being playable across two players locally who each had a copy of the game.
+The game received mixed reviews from critics, who praised the game for its gameplay, variety, presentation, and being amusing and fun, but criticized the AI balance, lack of online multiplayer, and limited multiplayer options, with full basketball games only being playable across two players locally who each had a copy of the game.

+The game was succeeded by Mario Sports Mix for the Wii, also developed by Square Enix.
+It features other sports in addition to basketball and a different control scheme.